ngs-docs/2023-snakemake-book-draft/src/beginner+/expand.md

 {{#include ../../code/examples/load_idlist_from/snakefile.use_config}}
 ```

+Here, `config.yml` is a YAML file. @CTB.

 ### Using `glob_wildcards` to load IDs or accessions from a set of files

 We introduced the `glob_wildcards` command briefly in the
 [chapter on wildcards](wildcards.md#renaming-files-by-prefix-using-glob_wildcards):
 `glob_wildcards` does pattern matching on files _actually present
 in the directory_.
-This is a particularly convenient way to get a list
+This is a particularly
-of accessions, although it is dangerous to use this because Reasons.
+convenient way to get a list of accessions, although it can be
+dangerous to use this.
+In particular, it is easy to accidentally
+delete a file and not notice that a sample is missing!
+For that reason
+we suggest providing an independent list of files to load for
+many situations.

+CTB:
-CTB discuss use case for samples; recipes?
+* discuss use case for samples; recipes?
-CTB link to warning/reiterate warning
+* link to warning/reiterate warning
-CTB "We discuss glob_wildcards more ..." - constraints, wildcards, where else?
+* "We discuss glob_wildcards more ..." - constraints, wildcards, where else?
 Is there more to it?
+* cover multiext too?

 ```python
 {{#include ../../code/examples/load_idlist_from/snakefile.glob_wildcards}}
 ```

-### Example combining `glob_wildcards`.

-link to example in wildcards, renaming recipe in recipes?

-A common pattern: get list of files and

-CTB note: link to Python list docs.
-CTB note: cover multiext too?
-CTB note: cover options to expand? see snakemake.io code

 ## Wildcards and `expand` - some closing thoughts